bennyrubin/agentic-ebpf/pebble-server/README.md

 1. `scripts/build_ebpf.sh` – compiles the C programs in `ebpf/` into CO-RE objects and regenerates `internal/ebpfutil/*`.
-2. `scripts/setup_db.sh` – builds and runs `cmd/setupdb` to populate
-   `<db-path>` (defaults to `pebble.data` in the repo root).
-The script caches the last load parameters; unless you pass `--destroy-db` or change `--keys/--value-bytes/--key-prefix`, subsequent runs reuse the existing dataset for quicker iterations.
-3. `scripts/launch_server.sh` – builds `cmd/pebble_server`, starts it in the
+2. `scripts/launch_server.sh` – builds `cmd/pebble_server`, starts it in the
    background, and records its PID under `run/server.pid`.
-4. `cmd/workload_client` – runs with the provided rate/duration arguments and
+3. `cmd/workload_client` – runs with the provided rate/duration arguments and
    writes a concise summary to `results/<run-id>/workload_summary.txt`.
+4. Aggregates per-iteration metrics into `workload_summary.json`.
 5. Shuts down the background server and reports where artefacts were stored.

 Typical usage: